Bell Pepper

 Overview

 Plants are tender perennials cultivated as annuals; light frost will kill the crop.
 Optimal growing temperature range is roughly 70-84F.
 Mature green peppers are the largest single market segment, but colored peppers (red, yellow, orange) command a price premium because field losses are higher and per-acre yields are lower when fruit is held on the plant to fully ripen.
 National average yield in 2017 was 380 cwt/acre (~38,000 lb/acre) for fresh-market bell peppers; greenhouse hydroponic yields can be substantially higher.
 Crop is sensitive to blossom-end rot under inconsistent moisture, sunscald on exposed fruit during heat waves, and bacterial spot in humid conditions.
 Rotate at least 3 years away from other solanaceous crops (tomato, eggplant, potato) to suppress soilborne disease.
-Consumption averages ~11 lb fresh bell pepper and ~8 lb chile pepper per capita annually in the U.S.
+Per-capita U.S. consumption of fresh bell peppers averaged 11.4 lb in 2017 (up 6% from 2015) and chile peppers 7.7 lb (USDA ERS 2018, via AgMRC).

 Growing Season